 Alone in the quarters I shared with Khay, I peeled off my suit and did my estrogen injection.
 The familiar sting and burn in my upper thigh cleared the boozy haze from my head, and I strapped myself to my thin mattress, hoping to get some sleep.
 The thrusters came to life briefly, nudging our course towards the alien vessel.

-Staring at the bottom of Khay’s bunk, though, I was all too aware of the thin membrane of metal alloy that separated us from the uncaring abyss of the universe; years of space travel had inured me to the thought, but now waves of claustrophobic anxiety crashed down on me, like all I’d managed was postpone the inevitable until the dam burst open.
+Staring at the bottom of Khay’s bunk, I was all too aware of the thin membrane of metal alloy that separated us from the uncaring abyss of the universe; years of space travel had inured me to the thought, but now waves of claustrophobic anxiety crashed down on me, like all I’d managed was to postpone the inevitable until the dam burst open.
 We were droplets of red water floating in a space so vast our tiny minds couldn’t even comprehend it.

 And yet.
 Somehow our orbit had crossed another ship’s.